The Fabian Society are right to highlight the UKIP threat to Ed Miliband, writes Richard Carr.

 The left indulges in a fair bit of this, most recently seen when haranguing straw dinosaurs like Austin Mitchell.
 But it is particularly resonant with UKIP voters – 63 per cent of which are male.
 Labour’s focus on gender equality has numerous positive ends, but with a quarter of a million more unemployed men than women (table A03) and 10 per cent more women than men at university, it may well be that a phalanx of working class male voters do not think Labour speaks for them and have become overly ‘lattefied.’

 Put simply, it is easy to find Labour’s position on All Women Shortlists, but does the electorate have a handle on what figure the party will attempt to reduce unemployment to during the next parliament?
 The former has a role in redressing the gender balance of parliament, but the latter is surely the bigger issue for 99.99 per cent of voters, UKIP or not.

 And so the Fabian Society have done some good work in highlighting the UKIP threat to Miliband.
 It is something that Labour need to be dealing with more effectively whilst, of course, stressing the gulf that lies between the parties.

 This calls for a more ambitious agenda on jobs and homes on the one hand, but also more prominence to areas of social conservatism within the labour movement.

 Oppositions have to be bold and make in-roads into their opponents’ traditional heartlands.
 Blair and Cameron did this successively.
-Suffice to say, Labour currently have a long way to go.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Suffice to say, Labour currently have a long way to go.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.